BvChung/personal_website/src/content/notes/regression-models.md

 slug: "regression-models"
 ---

-Regression is a statistical approach for modeling the relationship between a dependent variable with a set of independent variables.
-It is a supervised machine learning technique used to make predictions based on a set of features or independent variables in a dataset.
+Regression is a statistical approach used to model the relationship between a dependent variable and a set of independent variables.
+It is a supervised machine learning technique that makes predictions based on a set of features or independent variables in a dataset.

 <br/>

 # Ordinary Least Squares Linear Regression

-> $$y = B_0 + B_{n}x_{n} + \epsilon$$
+> $$y = B_0 + B_{p}x_{p} + \epsilon$$

-- Linear coeefficients ($$B_1x$$) represent the increase or decrease in the dependent variable for a unit change in the independent variable.
+- Linear coefficients ($$B_1x$$) represent the increase or decrease in the dependent variable for each unit change in the independent variable.
-- The intercept ($$B_0$$) represents the mean value of the dependent variable when all independent variables are equal to 0.
+- The intercept ($$B_0$$) represents the average value of the dependent variable when all independent variables are set to 0.
-- The error term ($$\epsilon$$) represents the unexplained variation when predicting the dependent variable, which is irreducible since it is out of our control.
+- The error term ($$\epsilon$$) represents the variation in predicting the dependent variable that cannot be explained or reduced, as it is beyond our control.

 # Measuring Performance